American Legislative Exchange Council (ALEC)

 - *Public Safety and Elections task force (since disbanded)

 A Brookings Institution study looked at a sample of 132 ALEC model bills that were introduced during the 2012 legislative season.
 Republicans sponsored over 90 percent of them.
 Their study found that the ALEC bills’ likelihood of passing was “strikingly high compared to the dismal rate at which all other bills are enacted into law.”

-In 2013, the Center for Media and Democracy (CMD) found at least 77 ALEC bills that year opposing renewable energy standards, supporting fracking and the controversial Keystone XL pipeline, or otherwise undermining environmental laws.
+In 2013, the CMD found at least 77 ALEC bills that year opposing renewable energy standards, supporting fracking and the controversial Keystone XL pipeline, or otherwise undermining environmental laws.

 Stance on Climate Change